-England has gone into a second lockdown and across the UK strict restrictions are in place and people are being encouraged to work from home.
+Across the UK, strict Covid-19 related social restrictions are in place and people are once again being asked to work from home.
 But there’s something different about this latest round of restrictions, whether it’s due to the shortening days, colder weather or just a case of ‘lockdown fatigue’, it’s weighing more heavily on many of us.

 It’s critical that during this time of social distancing we are aware of how this can impact our wellbeing and that we stay connected.
 Whether you’re an employer managing a remote team, a remote worker or a furloughed professional, we wanted to share our advice for how to get through the latest lockdown.